blobbymatt/MoviesWorkbounce/README.md

 ## Use of ChatGPT

 Chat GPT was used during the creation this this document as it allowed quick summarization and idea generation for how this service could be devliverd.
-Chat GPT was not used during development as I find it often get code wrong and take longer to debug.
+Chat GPT was not used during development as I find it often gets code wrong which takes longer to debug over just writing it yourself.